xblaster/Nodjawnloader/README.md

-JsDownloader
+NodjaDownloader
 ============

 A download app using node.js and socket.io and expose file using HTML5 FileAPI

-# Why JsDownloader ?
+# Why NodjaDownloader ?

 Some firewall block zip, war, jar or nearly eveything but GET http requests.
 JsDownloader server will download your request and send file blocks with websocket or long polling using socket.io.